 If an employee displays any new symptoms of COVID-19 then the existing guidance requiring them to remain at home and self-isolate will apply.
-They should remain at home for at least 10 days from when the symptoms started, and for longer if they continue to have a high temperature.
+They should remain at home for at least 10 days from when the symptoms started, unless they receive a negative test result during that period, and for longer if they continue to have a high temperature.
 Household members are also required to remain at home for 14 days, starting with the day on which the first person became ill.

 The guidance provides extensive guidance on how to ensure that workplaces are kept clean, both before reopening and once operations have resumed.
 It also refers to and links to the existing specific guidance on how to clean an area after someone with suspected COVID-19 has been present.

 Employers will be concerned about whether they are able to inform their workforce of the fact that an employee has COVID-19 symptoms.
 For further information, see our return to work data protection article.